 1) Make sure your indexation settings are enabled

-2) Optimize permalinks for on page search engine optimization Settings > Permalinks
+2) Optimize permalinks for on-page search engine optimization Settings > Permalinks

-3) You can include keywords in your posts’ URLs for SEO best performance which is very important for WordPress on page search engine optimization.
+3) You can include keywords in your post’s URLs for SEO best performance which is very important for WordPress on-page search engine optimization.

-b) Sign UP for Bing Webmaster Tools (BWT)
+- Sign UP for Bing Webmaster Tools (BWT)

-b) H2 – secondary heading – it’s what a section on the page is about.
+- H2 – secondary heading – it’s what a section on the page is about.

-c) H3 – third level heading … and so on.
+- H3 – third level heading … and so on.

 6) Improve your site speed

-7) WordPress On Page SEO Plugins to have
+7) WordPress On-Page SEO Plugins to have

 9) Social sharing plugin.

-11) Always set titles and descriptions manually If you have Yoast installed, you get a nice box under the main editing screen to take care of this:
+11) Always set titles and descriptions manually.
+If you have Yoast installed, you get a nice box under the main editing screen to take care of this:

-The first paragraph is the most important part of the post’s content from an search engine optimization point of view.
-You simply need to let Google and your visitors know what your post is about.
+Use your main keyword for the post and some related keywords in the description.
+Include a keyword in the first paragraph.
+The first paragraph is the essential part of the post’s content from a search engine optimization point of view.
+You need to let Google and your visitors know what your post is about.

-For every new post you’re working on, find at least 3 existing related posts on your blog, and then link to them from within the body of that new post.
+This may require some brainstorming to make things sound right, but you should always make an effort to include your main keyword in the very first paragraph.
+For every new post you’re working on, find at least three existing related posts on your blog, and then link to them from within the body of that recent post.

-12) Jumpstart your social shares
+13) Jumpstart your social shares

-13) The number of social shares your content receives is believed to be an important ranking factor.
+14) The number of social shares your content receives is believed to be an important ranking factor.

-14) Start Using SSL/HTTPS
+15) Start Using SSL/HTTPS

 There are many more tips and tricks that you can learn while working.
-Do not forget to leave your comment and share the blog
+Do not forget to leave your comment and share the blog.